Showing posts with label book tour. Show all posts

 I can keep rereading it, it's too complex to keep in your head so there's never any boredom.

 Jack Vance.
 I just loved his ironic details and grotesque imagination.
-I wanted to be just like him...all my teenage work is one big Vance pastiche.
+I wanted to be just like him...all my teenage work is one big Vance pastiche.5.
+What would you say is the most important lesson all writers should learn?

-You have to find a way to show yourself through your words.
+You have to find a way to show yourself through your words.6.
+Of the entire publishing process, which would you say is the most difficult aspect to endure?

 The waiting.
-Months, sometimes even years, to get an answer from a publisher or a magazine.
+Months, sometimes even years, to get an answer from a publisher or a magazine.7.
+From where did the inspiration for your submission arise?

-My protagonist, because she tries so hard to fit in and to be loyal, and she has to make a choice to leave her family.
+My protagonist, because she tries so hard to fit in and to be loyal, and she has to make a choice to leave her family.9.
+On what projects are you currently working?

 A near-future, optimistic sf novel/series of shorts.
 I took up the challenge to write utopian instead of dystopian for a change....